mrzepinski/angular-rpi/README.md

 or override it in your own styles.

 To build just type:
-`npm install` & `bower install` & `gulp`
+`npm install` & `gulp`

-It will create CSS from SCSS file, and minify JS & CSS files.
+It will create CSS from SCSS files, and minify JS & CSS files.

+Run `gulp dev` to start serving the application (it'll also start watching for any changes you make).

 ### Contribution

 Feel free to commit your code here :)

+### License

+MIT